Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***How to break it down into digestible chunks?***

+### Resources

 The main problem in developing such an application is, as always, resources:

-1. to more completely define the problem,
+1. resources to more completely define the problem,

-2. to design the system,
+2. resources to design the system,

-3. to implement it,
+3. resources to implement it,

-4. to evaluate the implementation, and
+4. resources to evaluate the implementation, and

-5. to deploy each application version.
+5. resources to deploy each application version.

 In this demo resources are especially constrained.

+### Phases

 Thus, I will break the development down into excruciatingly small chunks.